Flower Delivery to North Turramurra, Sydney

 Did you know?

-North Turramurra is a suburb on the Upper North Shore of Sydney, in the state of New South Wales, Australia.
-North Turramurra is located 20 kilometres (12 mi) north-west of the Sydney central business district, in the local government area of Ku-ring-gai Council.
-Turramurra and South Turramurra are separate suburbs.
+The suburb of North Turramurra is on the Upper North Shore of Sydney.
+It is located around 20 kilometres (12 mi) north-west of Sydney's CBD, in the local government area of Ku-ring-gai Council.
+Turramurra and South Turramurra are separate suburbs, however, they share the same postcode of 2074.

 Turramurra is an Aboriginal word which is thought to mean either big hill, high place, or small watercourse.
-Early settlers referred to the area as Eastern Road until the name Turramurra was adopted when the railway station was built in 1890.
-Eastern Road was an area of orchards.
-Samuel King, born in 1828 in County Donegal Ireland, arrived in Sydney in 1853.
-With his wife Ann, he established several orchards along Bobbin Head Road and at North Turramurra and was a noted church
+Settlers referred to the area as Eastern Road until the name Turramurra was adopted when the train station was built in 1890.
+Eastern Road, which now runs from the bottom of Rohini Street to the start of Junction Road, was an area of orchards.
+Samuel King, and his wife Ann, established several orchards along Bobbin Head Road and at North Turramurra.

-North Turramurra became a separate suburb from Turramurra when it was officially gazetted as on 5 August 1994.
+North Turramurra became a separate suburb from Turramurra when it was officially gazetted on 5 August, 1994.

-North Turramurra is home to the sphinx war memorial.
-This 1.5 m high replica of the Great Sphinx of Egypt was carved out of sandstone in the 1920s by William Shirley, a returned soldier, in memory
+North Turramurra is home to the Sphinx War Memorial.
+This 1.5 m high model of the Great Sphinx of Egypt was carved out of sandstone in the 1920s by William Shirley, a returned soldier, in memory

 of fallen comrades.